pengutronix/platsch/README.rst

 platsch - Splash Screen Application
 ===================================

-platsch is a simple splash screen application meant to be run as pid 1 (``init=/usr/sbin/platsch``).
+platsch is a simple splash screen application meant to be run as PID 1 (``init=/usr/sbin/platsch``).

 The image to be displayed for each DRM connector is expected here::